XYphrodite/at32f403a-407-docs/FAQ.md

 4. Submit Pull Request

 **For Context7 Developers:**
-- See CONTRIBUTING_CONTEXT7.md
+- Review taxonomy system in `docs/`
-- Follow metadata requirements
+- Follow metadata requirements for code contributions
-- Use semantic chunking guidelines
+- Use semantic tagging for new examples

 ---